AndrePaulGrenon/minishell/README.md

 2. Make sure you have the correct package installed.
 You may have to install readline package.

-3. In your terminal and in the minishell repo, type: make or make bonus

-to create the executable.
+3. In your terminal and in the minishell repo, type  "make" or "make bonus" , to create the executable.

-4. In your terminal, execute : ./minishell or ./minishell_bonus
+4. In your terminal, execute : "./minishell" or "./minishell_bonus"

 5. Enjoy your new shell terminal.